-BCS supports the implementation of a contact tracing app as part of a coordinated effort including extensive testing to overcome COVID-19; but we are clear it will only provide the desired uptake and outcomes if underpinned by a robust ethical framework and has an aligned communications strategy as outlined in this note.
+BCS supports the implementation of a contact tracing app as part of a coordinated effort including extensive testing to overcome COVID-19; but we are clear it will only provide the desired uptake and outcomes if underpinned by a robust ethical framework such as the Data Ethics Framework1, and has an aligned communications strategy as outlined in this note.
 However, there are also significant challenges that must be met for an ethical framework to be properly implemented, which we also summarise.